Written by Karan French

 "We have a senior cat who is going through some tummy issues, and this food change has been amazing.
 She is back to eating and gaining weight.
 I can already tell her fur and skin are better and the smooth fish is her favorite. "

-• Vital Essentials Mini Nibs
+• Vital Essentials Freeze-Dried Raw Rabbit Mini Nibs Entree

 star